USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/deep_learning_for_images.md

-## 2.2 Input data intensity scaling considerations
+### Input data intensity scaling considerations
 We noted earlier that `X_train` and `X_test` are of variable type `uint8`.
 It is considered best practice to normalize the range of your input data, commonly to $[0,1]$.
 Back in the world of classical machine learning, this avoids a specific feature dominating the classification simply because it is larger.
 In deep learning, continuing this convention allows for more consistency and robustness in the computation of the various gradients during training.
 The risk of overflow (exceeding the capabilities of a variable type to represent a very large number) or underflow (exceeding the capabilities of a variable type to represent a very small, i.e., close to zero, number) is very real in deep learning.

-## <span style='color:Green'> Your turn: </span>
-Before we normalize the input data intensity, we should double check that the variables are within the range we expect.
-Verify that `X_train` and `X_test` are within the expected range of [0,255] for a `uint8` variable.
+{% include alert class="question" title="Your turn" content="Before we normalize the input data intensity, we should double check that the variables are within the range we expect.
+Verify that `X_train` and `X_test` are within the expected range of [0,255] for a `uint8` variable." %}

 ```python